Working With Multiple Objective

 ObjNPriority equal to , and

-ObjNAbsTol equal to , and if the best solution for the first priority objective is
+ObjNAbsTol equal to ; and the best solution for the first priority objective is